-- 1. Identify common geometric shapes. - 2.
-Know, describe, and use elementary properties of geometric figures. - 3.
-Classify and compare geometric figures, (e.g., by shape, size or properties). - 4.
-Recognize relationships between three-dimensional shapes and their two-dimensional representations. - 5.
-Calculate areas and perimeters of squares and rectangles of given dimensions - 6.
-Determine and estimate areas and volumes (e.g., by covering with a given shape or by recognizing that area is conserved).
+- 1. Identify, classify and compare common geometric figures (e.g., classify or compare by shape, size, or properties). - 2.
+Recall, describe, and use elementary properties of geometric figures, including line and rotational symmetry. - 3.
+Recognize relationships between three-dimensional shapes and their two-dimensional representations. - 4.
+Calculate areas and perimeters of squares and rectangles; determine and estimate areas and volumes of geometric figures (e.g., by covering with a given shape or by filling with cubes).